BitcoinDesign/Guide/guide/payments/send.md

 ![](https://i.imgur.com/mk3pJHa.png)

-{% include tip-open.html %}
-If the wallet allows users to set a spending limit and the current transaction exceeds it, make sure users go through some security check (biometric, enter PIN, 2FA password, etc).
-This can also be used if the 100% of the funds are being sent.
-{% include tip-close.html %}

-### Do's
+**Do's**

 - Allow users to review payment details and adjust if necessary, before submitting the transaction
 - Show amount and fee in both bitcoin and local currency denominations

-### Don'ts
+- If the wallet allows users to set a spending limit and the current transaction exceeds it, make sure users go through some security check (biometric, enter PIN, 2FA password, etc).
+This can also be used if the 100% of the funds are being sent.

+**Don'ts**

 - Assume the user has got all the details correct, give them the chance to look over the information before broadcasting the transaction